mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 Most of the options above should be self-explanatory.
 We use a schedule interval of "0 4 \* \* \*" (4am UTC daily) instead of "daily" (12am UTC daily) to make sure this isn't competing for slots with desktop and mobile product ETL.

-For a list of valid tags and their descriptions check [here](../reference/airflow_tags.md).
+The `--tag impact/tier3` parameter specifies that this DAG is considered "tier 3".
+For a list of valid tags and their descriptions see [Airflow Tags](../reference/airflow_tags.md).

 ## Scheduling your query